This post may contain affiliate links. Read our disclaimer.

 - Whisk sauce ingredients together and set aside.

-- In a deep skillet, add the broccoli, peppers and peas, along with 1 tablespoon olive oil, and sauté over medium heat until peppers are blistered, 4-5 minutes.
+- In that same skillet, add the remaining oil, along with the broccoli, peppers and peas and sauté until peppers are blistered, 5-6 minutes.
 Then, add the garlic and shrimp and sauté for 1 additional minute.

 - Reduce heat to low, then pour in the sauce and stir for 10 seconds or until sauce thickens and everything is coated in the sauce.